The $D_{\hslash}$-module mirror conjecture for flag varieties: Bezrukavnikov-Finkelberg's theorems

 by

 where $\rhod$ is the half-sum of the positive coroots. \end{enumerate} \end{definition}

-\begin{remark} The (resp. desymmetrized) Kostant functor is independent of the choice of $\cchh_0$.
-Indeed, for different choices of $\cchh_0$, the multiplication by a suitable element of $\Td$ will induce a natural equivalence between the corresponding (resp. desymmetrized) Kostant functors.
+\begin{remark} Up to natural equivalence, the (resp. desymmetrized) Kostant functor is independent of the choice of $\cchh_0$.
+Indeed, for different choices of $\cchh_0$, the multiplication by a suitable element of $\Td$ induces a natural equivalence between the corresponding (resp. desymmetrized) Kostant functors.
 Unless otherwise specified, we will take $\cchh_0$ to be the character $\cchh$ defined in \eqref{cchhdef}. \end{remark}

 The functors $\kf$ and $\dkf$ are related as follows.
 Let $M\in\hct$.
 The composition

 is a homomorphism of modules with respect to the ring map

 where $\hci$ is the $\hp$-Harish-Chandra homomorphism from Section \ref{notationGd}.
 By extension of scalars, we obtain a $\utd\otimes_{\CC[\hp]}\zgd$-linear map